 We’re embracing seasonal eating again with this recipe.
 Pumpkin soup is a true taste of autumn.

-In some countries, this time of year marks Hallowe’en and the pumpkin (balkabağı – honey squash) is synonymous with this festival.
-Well it is seasonal.
+In some countries, this time of year marks Hallowe’en.
+And the pumpkin (balkabağı – honey squash) is synonymous with this festival.
+Well, it is seasonal.

-For us in Fethiye, autumn is the time when the local pumpkins appear and we set to work making delicious recipes from it.
+For us in Fethiye, autumn is the time when the local fresh pumpkins appear and we set to work making delicious recipes from it.

 Our pumpkin soup recipe (balkabağı çorbası) is a favourite!